Working times define the standard days which a resource works.

-If you are updating a resource team, enter the FTE per day for the resource team.
-The daily FTE value cannot be larger than the team size.
+If you are updating a resource group, enter the FTE per day.
+The daily FTE value cannot be larger than the resource group size.

 How to set the FTE per day value

-Assuming your organization works full time, Monday to Friday, 8 hours per day here are some examples of how the daily FTE values would be entered into Kelloo for a resource team.
+Assuming your organization works full time, Monday to Friday, 8 hours per day here are some examples of how the daily FTE values would be entered into Kelloo for a resource group.

-Team of 10 people, 9 of who work Monday to Friday full time, and 1 person works Monday to Thursday full time but only works half a day on Friday.
-This team would be entered as follows.
+(2) Resource group of 10 people, 9 of who work Monday to Friday full time, and 1 person works Monday to Thursday full time but only works half a day on Friday.
+This would be entered as follows.

 This equates to 49.5 days supply of resource per week.